How to Calculate the ROI of a PR Operating System (With Framework)

 When the ROI Does Not Work

-Agencies with fewer than 10 people.
-The integration tax is lower because fewer people means fewer handoff points.
-A lean tool stack with 2-3 well-chosen tools may deliver better value than an operating system.
+• Agencies with fewer than 10 people: Lower integration tax from fewer handoff points; lean 2-3 tool stack may outperform operating systems.

 Key Takeaways

-Integration labor represents 60-75% of total PR technology cost, but it never appears as a line item in most agency budgets.
+• Integration labor represents 60-75% of total PR technology cost, remaining invisible as embedded practitioner time rather than invoiced line items.

-Direct subscription savings (30-50% reduction) are the smallest component of PR OS ROI; capacity expansion is typically 3-5x larger.
+• Direct subscription savings (30-50% reduction) constitute the smallest ROI component; capacity expansion typically delivers 3-5x larger returns.

-The five-step ROI framework uses data every agency already has: tool invoices, team utilization, and billing rates.
+• The five-step framework uses data every agency possesses: tool invoices, team utilization, and billing rates.

-Agencies under 10 people, single-niche specialists, and agencies without standardized processes may not see positive ROI from an OS approach.
+• Agencies under 10 people, single-niche specialists, and agencies lacking standardized processes may not achieve positive OS ROI.

 Frequently Asked Questions